Considerations and Limitations

-- If you plan to restore database items from an Active Directory Domain Services server running Microsoft Windows ReFS, consider that the Veeam backup server or management console must be installed on a machine that runs Microsoft Windows Server 2012 or later.
+- If you plan to restore database items from an Active Directory Domain Services server running Microsoft Windows ReFS, make sure that the backup server or Veeam Backup & Replication console is installed on a machine that runs Microsoft Windows Server 2012 or later.

 - Restore of Group Policy objects, AD-integrated DNS records and objects from the Configuration Partition is supported in the Enterprise and Enterprise Plus editions only.